-To put it this way - you could spend your cash on chemicals and pest control, or you could use it to buy a pack of Waspinators that should last many years.
+To put it this way - you could spend your cash on chemicals and pest control, or you could use it to buy a pack of Waspinators that should last for quite some time.
 No wasps are killed, so they can go about their business pollinating and helping with aphid control elsewhere.

 You can also take a Waspinator on picnics.
-Yellow jackets have large foraging areas, so you may alos want to deter them from your eating area.
+Wasps/ Yellow jackets have large foraging areas, so you may want to deter them from your eating areas.

 COPYRIGHT 2010 - 2015: WWW.BUZZABOUTBEES.NET